pavankalisetti009/gitlab/doc/user/markdown.md

 You can create ordered and unordered lists.

-For an ordered list, add the number you want the list to start with, like `1.`, followed by a space, at the start of each line for ordered lists.
+For an ordered list, add the number you want the list to start with, like `1.`, followed by a space, at the start of each line.
 After the first number, it does not matter what number you use.
 Ordered lists are numbered automatically by vertical order, so repeating `1.` for all items in the same list is common.
 If you start with a number other than `1.`, it uses that as the first